iainctduncan/papers/source/background.rst

 Visual Patching Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A quite different family of computer music languages comprises the visual "patching" environments, such as Max and PureData (a.k.a Pd).
+A quite different family of computer music languages comprises the visual "patching" environments, such as Max and PureData (a.k.a.
+Pd).
 First created by Miller Puckett while at IRCAM in 1985, Max was designed from the outset to support realtime interactions with performers.
 In a typical use case, the Max program would output messages (which could be MIDI data, but were not